5 Common Mistakes When Buying an Ice Hockey Stick

 Choose your grip based on your playing style:

-- Quick & technical: Lighter grip
+- Quick & technical: lighter grip

-- Power & control: Stronger grip
+- Power & control: stronger grip

 Conclusion: The Perfect Stick Adapts to You – Not the Other Way Around